Skip to content

 hello world

 Use the --global flag (-g for short) to rename a global abbreviation.
 Otherwise, a command abbreviation will be renamed.
-See Usage > Type.
+Read Usage > Type.

 Rename is scope- and type-specific.
 If you get a "no matching abbreviation" error, make sure you added the right flags (list abbreviations if you are not sure).

-Use --dry-run to see what would result, without making any actual changes.
+Use --dry-run to check what the result would be without making any actual changes.

 User abbreviations can also be manually renamed in the user abbreviations file.
-See Advanced > Storage and manual editing.
+Read Storage and manual editing.

 Conflicts will error or warn.
 To continue regardless, use --force.
 To silence the warning, use --quieter.

 Rename runs an add command and an erase command.
-See add and erase for details.
+Read add and erase for details.

 version